ucsb-cs148-s21/1pm-t3-course-recommender/team/sprint01/lec03.md

 Scribed Discussion:

-We agree on to implement the web app based on Spring Boot and React.
+We come up with our user journey and our MVP.